MartinKnopf/looter/README.md

 * score can get > 100 %

 ## MS - increased difficulty: multiple stocks
-* user can choose to start game with two stocks
+* user can choose between 1 and 2 stocks
+* game rules with two stocks are the same as with 1 stock

-* max possible earnings will be calculated for two stocks
-* number of stocks affects score: score = score * (1 + 0.1 * number of stocks)
+## MS - strategic element insider information
+* insider information will display next value
+* user can buy insider information per turn
+* costs: 1/3 of his balance and at least 1000 €
+* user cannot buy when balance is below 1000 €

+## MS - strategic element more time
+* user can buy time to extend turn time
+* costs: 500 €
+* user cannot buy when balance is below 500 €

 ## MS - build for PhoneGap